vocdoni/docs/src/architecture/protocol/franchise-proof.md

 The new ZK-Proof and the results aggregate is what will be stored in a public blockchain, such as the Vochain or Ethereum.

 In this scenario voters are able to verify that their vote has been processed.
 No outsider, however, can determine what choices were selected by a specific voter.
-At the same time, the election's traceability and transparency properties are preserverd.
+At the same time, the election's traceability and transparency properties are preserved.

 <div style="padding: 20px; background-color: white; text-align: center;">
 	<img src="https://github.com/vocdoni/design/raw/main/drawio/zk-rollup-vocdoni.png" alt="ZkRollup"/>